‘House Party’: Jacob Latimore To Co-Star In Reboot Of ’90s Comedy From New Line And SpringHill

 Watch on Deadline

 Latimore has been a rising star on the leading young-actor front following his breakthrough performance in the thriller Sleight.
-He is one of the stars of Showtime’s The Chi, created by Lena Waithe and currently in its fourth season.
+He is one of the stars of Showtime’s The Chi, created by Lena Waithe, which is currently in its fourth season.
 Next, he will co-star in Legendary’s The Texas Chainsaw Massacre sequel and is slated to shoot Panopticon alongside Shailene Woodley and Anthony Mackie in early 2022.

 He is repped by CAA, Dean Bahat and Matthew Johnson at Ziffren Brittenham, and Tish Taylor at Brand Fetish Management.